HenrikBengtsson/brother-ptouch-label-printer-on-linux/README.md

   <pixels>` between each `--image <file>` option.

 * There will always be 20-30 mm of blank tape wasted at the very front of each print when using these printers.
-For the PT-450, it's 23 mm.
-This is because the cutter is this distance away from the print head.
+For the PT-D450, it's 23 mm.
+This is because the (manual) cutter is this distance away from the print head.
 It's physically impossible to avoid this and has nothing to which printer software you use.
 To save label tape, try to print multiple labels (images) per print.

 * **ptouch-print** can merge multiple monochrome PNG images into one long PNG image, which helps save tape.